Drkiller99/Velocity-Lobby/README.md

 # Velocity-Lobby
 This plugin was originally made on 2020/05/19 but I had a lot of other private projects I was working on, I've recently just discovered it again as making a minecraft server for a few of my friends and wanted a fallback server.
 I figured why not update to the latest API and upload it.
-# Please note that in the config the "lobby-name:" is the name of your proxy servers lobby.
-# Commands are currently: /hub, /lobby, /logout however you can change that in the source code as long as you follow the lisencing.
+I hope everyone enjoys it and I will be releasing some projects that I've been working on for a while in the future.
+I may work with velocity api in the future if plugins are requested enough.

+# Configuration

+The config is pretty basic as it was my first time working with their api, it's a simple one liner that you need to input your fallback servers name.
+It is set by default as lobby.

+# Commands
+The current commands are listened below and they all direct you to the specificed lobby defined in your config.toml.

+/hub
+/lobby
+/logout

+# TO-DO:
+I'm not sure there's anything I need to do to this plugin apart from possibly add language support in the configuration for users that may not understand english.
+I will look at doing this in the future.
+If you would like to change the message that is sent when user please refer to line 44 in the LobbyCommand.java and change the message there.
+And possibly add comments to the project, however, I believe it's self explanatory anyway.